 5. Critical personnel will remain safe and return to work quicker.

 Sometimes a work pause is unavoidable.
 In the case of COVID-19, companies had no choice but to keep “non-essential” employees at home, even if those people were critical to business operations.
 Similar situations may arise in a variety of crises.
-With the right business continuity plan in place, keeping employees safe is easy and you’ll already have the processes and procedures in place to make their return to work both smooth and efficient.
+With the right disaster recovery and business continuity plan business continuity plan in place, keeping employees safe is easy and you’ll already have the processes and procedures in place to make their return to work both smooth and efficient.

 Consider this: do you already know when and how you’ll start bringing employees back to work?
 Are certain the health and safety of essential employees who are still working in your facilities are safeguarded?
 If you have any lingering doubts, then you should be working on your business continuity plan now.